Infected (The Last of Us): Critical response

 Total Film's Russell lauded Mazin's writing and found quiet moments and conversations carried purpose and dramatic weight.
 The Escapist's Darren Mooney felt the script occasionally felt "like reading a strategy guide" due to the amount of exposition delivered through dialogue, noting it was effective but not compelling.
 The cold open was generally well-received; The Washington Post's Mikhail Klimentov found it more effective than the previous episode's due to its delivery of melancholy and dread without the restraint of providing context, though Den of Geek's Boo considered it "less compelling" than the entirety of the first episode.
 IGN's Cardy wrote the kiss between Tess and the infected validated the creative decision to replace spores with tendrils.
 Conversely, Total Film's Russell considered it "a baffling choice and fundamentally silly", and The Washington Post's Klimentov found it the worst sequence of the series to date.
 Several outlets similarly reported viewers were similarly divided on the scene; some called it heartbreaking and others considered it unnecessary.

 Several critics praised Druckmann's directing and Sereda's cinematography, particularly during the museum action sequence; Den of Geek's Boo called it "masterfully choreographed" and compared it to the video game, and IGN's Cardy found it fit the inelegant aesthetic of the world.
 Total Film's Russell praised Druckmann's "keen eye for beauty in this shattered world", citing a shot of a frog on a piano as a standout.
 The New York Times's Noel Murray felt the low-angle shots allowed an effective backdrop for visual effects.
 Reviewers lauded the production design; IGN's Cardy considered it "one of the show's high points" with its visualization of nature reclaiming civilization.
 Den of Geek's Boo found the design and sounds of the clickers appropriately frightening; The Hollywood Reporter's Daniel Fienberg called them "a genre palate cleanser" after The Walking Dead's design.

+Accolades

+At the 75th Primetime Creative Arts Emmy Awards, the episode won Outstanding Prosthetic Makeup and was nominated for Production Design and Torv for Outstanding Guest Actress in a Drama Series.
+It won Outstanding Visual Effects in a Photoreal Episode and was nominated for Outstanding Compositing and Lighting in an Episode at the 22nd Visual Effects Society Awards.
+Paino won Excellence in Production Design for a One-Hour Fantasy Single-Camera Series at the Art Directors Guild Awards 2023, and the sound team won Outstanding Sound – Episode or Non-Theatrical Feature at the Hollywood Professional Association Awards.
+The kiss between Tess and the infected was nominated for Best Kiss at the 2023 MTV Movie & TV Awards.